cdgriffith/FastFlix/README.md

 FastFlix is a simple and friendly GUI for encoding videos.

+FastFlix keeps HDR10 metadata for x265, which will be expanded to AV1 libraries when available.

 It needs `FFmpeg` (version 4.3 or greater) under the hood for the heavy lifting, and can work with a variety of encoders.

 #  Encoders